Main Navy and Munitions Buildings: Construction

 Constructing the Munitions and Main Navy Buildings was an idea conceived by Franklin D. Roosevelt, then the Assistant Secretary of the Navy, who put forth the idea to President Woodrow Wilson.
 Roosevelt originally suggested a temporary building be placed on the Ellipse, but President Wilson disliked the idea of a building on the White House's front lawn.
-Thus, Roosevelt suggested placing the buildings on the National Mall (Potomac Park) along B Street (renamed Constitution Avenue in 1931), near the Lincoln Memorial.
-Roosevelt wanted them to be ugly wooden buildings, so that people would want to tear them down right away after World War I. However, to make the buildings more fire resistant, concrete and steel materials were recommended.
+Thus, Roosevelt suggested placing the buildings on the National Mall (Potomac Park) along B Street, renamed Constitution Avenue in 1931, near the Lincoln Memorial.

+Roosevelt wanted them to be ugly wooden buildings, so people would want to tear them down immediately after World War I. However, concrete and steel materials were recommended to make the buildings more fire resistant.
 Roosevelt later expressed regret for allowing these building to be constructed, saying in 1941, "I didn't think I would ever be let into the Gates of Heaven, because I had been responsible for desecrating the parks of Washington."

-The project was originally intended for just the Navy, but the Department of War also wanted in on the project, thus two buildings were proposed.
-With concrete construction not unreasonably more expensive than a wood frame building, Congress accepted the proposal for concrete buildings, and approved the funds for the project in March 1918.
+The project was originally intended for just the Navy, but the Department of War also wanted in on the project, so two buildings were proposed.
+With concrete construction not unreasonably more expensive than a wood frame building, Congress accepted the proposal for concrete buildings and approved the funds for the project in March 1918.
 The task of design and construction of the buildings was given to the Navy's Bureau of Yards and Docks, and the buildings were completed in 51/2 months.
 The primary designer of the buildings was Lieutenant Commander Frederic W. Southworth, chief architect of the Bureau, under the supervision of Commander Archibald L. Parsons.

 Munitions Building

-The Munitions Building, constructed in 1918, contained 841000 sqft of space across three stories, and was designed to provide temporary accommodations for 9,000 Department of War employees.
-During World War I, the War Department had greatly expanded, and by the end of the war, the Main Navy and Munitions Building together housed 14,000 military personnel, including the Secretary of the Navy.
+The Munitions Building, constructed in 1918, contained 841000 sqft of space across three stories and was designed to provide temporary accommodations for 9,000 Department of War employees.
+During World War I, the War Department had greatly expanded.
+By the end of the war, the Main Navy and Munitions Building together housed 14,000 military personnel, including the Secretary of the Navy.

 A large parking lot 100 ft wide and 1/2 mi long, was located at the rear of the Munitions Building, with space to accommodate approximately 1,000 cars.
-Various small exhibits were on display in the corridors of the Munitions Buildings, showing military uniforms, types of gas masks, military daily rations, and Army photographs.
-The Munitions Building was separated from the Main Navy Building by a vehicle entryway at 19th Street, and the main entrance of the Munitions Building was located at 20th Street.
-The Munitions Building had a total of eight wings.
+Small exhibits were on display in the corridors of the Munitions Buildings, showing military uniforms, types of gas masks, military daily rations, and Army photographs.
+The Munitions Building was separated from the Main Navy Building by a vehicle entryway at 19th Street.
+The main entrance of the Munitions Building was located at 20th Street.
+The Munitions Building had eight wings.